-The GOP's favorite climate excuse makes a comeback in the Trump administration.
+The GOP's favorite climate excuse makes a comeback in the Trump administration

 Zinke responded that he does believe the "climate is changing" and cited his own experience of watching glaciers in Montana's Glacier National Park recede.
 Zinke added that "man has had an influence—I think that is undisputable as well."

 Zinke said climate change isn't a hoax, but from there, his answer got muddier.
-He reverted to the classic not-a-scientist logic we've heard from his colleagues before.
+He reverted to the classic not-a-scientist logic we've heard before from his colleagues.

 "I'm not a climate scientist expert, but I can tell you I will become a lot more familiar with it," he said.
 "And it will be based on objective science."